-Our fuels marketing operations require us to make investments in working capital.
-Those working capital requirements may vary with fluctuations in the commodity prices and with the seasonality of demand for the products we market.
-This seasonality in demand affects our accounts receivable and accounts payable balances, which vary depending on timing of payments.
+Working capital requirements, particularly in our fuels marketing segment, may vary with the seasonality of demand and the volatility of commodity prices for the products we market.
+This seasonality in demand and the volatility of commodity prices affect our accounts receivable and accounts payable balances, which vary depending on timing of payments.